deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Dataset and Experiments

-Figure~\ref{fig:evaluation_pipeline} summarizes the evaluation pipeline which shows how a reference CIF from the test set is used to generate discrete peaks, $\mathcal{P} = \{(q_k, i_k)\}_{k=1}^n$, which are transformed into a PXRD profile $\mathbf{y} = \tau_{\mathrm{fixed}}(\mathcal{P})$, where $\tau_{\mathrm{fixed}}$ is selected according to the desired experimental setting.
-The resulting PXRD, along with any optional crystal descriptors, is tokenized and passed to deCIFer to produce a new CIF ($\text{CIF}^*$).
-For evaluation, the generated structures are compared using three common metrics.
-Here a \emph{clean} reference transformation $\tau_0$ (FWHM$=0.05$, $\sigma_{\mathrm{noise}^2} = 0$) is used.
+\textbf{Evaluation:} Figure~\ref{fig:evaluation_pipeline} outlines the evaluation procedure.
+A reference CIF from the test set is first converted into a discrete set of diffraction peaks, $\mathcal{P} = \{(q_k, i_k)\}_{k=1}^n$, which are then transformed into a continuous PXRD pattern $\mathbf{y} = \tau_{\mathrm{fixed}}(\mathcal{P})$, where $\tau_{\mathrm{fixed}}$ simulates a predefined experimental setting.
+This PXRD signal, together with any known descriptors (e.g., composition or space group) when available, is passed to deCIFer to generate a new CIF structure, $\text{CIF}^*$.
+All evaluations are based on a clean transformation $\tau_0$ with FWHM = 0.05 and no added noise.